DrBAA/CBF-github-fundamentals/WHAT I HAVE LEARNT.md

 **Branches** and purpose of branches

-Copying a repository by **forking** or **cloning"
+Copying a repository by **forking** or **cloning**.

-["Forking a repository"](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo).which allows to copy someone's repo and make changes to that repo without affecting the original.
+["Forking a repository"]https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo) which allows to copy someone's repo and make changes to that repo without affecting the original.

 Making [Pull requests](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) - when you want to tell others about the changes you want to make on the main branch of the remote repository and ask for their review/feedback before you make those changes.